This page as a pdf file

 NHS funding for insulin pumps

-John Davis, who runs the pump support group INPUT, looks at the current funding situation in Britain
+John Davis, founder of the pump support group INPUT, looks at the current funding situation in Britain

 Is insulin pump therapy provided by the NHS?